-The purpose of this content is to share insights about the performance optimizations I did while tuning parts of my CRPG gaming framework.
+I am making these pages to publicize insights about performance optimizations I used in tuning parts of my CRPG gaming framework.
 While thinking about what that would take, I realized I’d need to provide a bit of context.
-That context is provided in the following set of pages; but I eventually do get back around to the technical nitty-gritty of optimizations and tuning.
+That context is provided in the following set of pages; but I hope to eventually get back around to the technical nitty-gritty of optimizations and tuning.

-I’ve been an “outliner” for awhile.
+I’ve been an “outliner” for awhile; capturing major bullet points and making sure things “look right” from an abstract perspective.
 I like to think this has helped me structure my thoughts, and maintain a certain consistency of experience and intention when engaged in long-running and often asynchronous projects like this gaming system.

 Classic Pencil & Paper RPG

 I was introduced to classic pencil & paper role-playing games (CPnPRPG) in the late 1970s, being barely tolerated in my older brother’s gaming group for a few sessions.
 I was inspired enough to buy a copy of the AD&D Player’s Handbook, and eventually a copy of the Dungeon Master’s Guide.
 I had a failed attempt to run a gaming group at my elementary school (didn’t last very long), as running as a DM was never as much fun as being a player.

 Also around this time, exposure to my friend’s Atari 2600 gave me the idea of an expandable automated D&D like system; which would have involved some core cartridge and plug-in chips as modules for adventures (there were many children of Burroughs engineers in our neighborhood, so I saw some interesting adaptions of Atari cartridge technology).
 The whole thing wasn’t well imagined, as I was but a wee lad still a few years from really digging into computer programming; but it was the kernel of an idea I would eventually resurrect later.